gediz/mpv-wiki/List-of-missing-MPlayer-LGPL-relicensing-agreements.md

 - Ulion (many changes all over the place, added significant features)
 - Jürgen Keil (added audio_pause/audio_resume callbacks to libao2, use_sleep function, many early cleanups that are probably trivial, but touch a lot of code)
 - Michel Lespinasse (part of his libmpeg2 video output changes might have been used as skeleton for vo.h)
-- Martin Kebert (an OSD patch in 2001, introduces the osd-level concept and a key shortcut to change it)
 - Luca Abeni (introduced fmt-conversion.h for pixfmts, changed some other MPlayer code to use it - libswscale contribs not needed)
 - Dénes Balatoni (introduces demux_control, also early slave commands for getting time/position, probably turned into later properties)
 - kiriuja (audio track runtime switching be54f4813fdc9, option parser changes 43844d090c55, subtitle loading stuff (not sure if removed/replaced), video equalizer fix, some early slave mode things)